JohanGeorge04/Mark-Analyzer/README.md

+# About
-# A simple web app where you can add and analyze student marks.
+A simple web app where you can add and analyze student marks.